mufaro3/mufaro3.github.io/pages/programming.md

 ---
 layout: blog
-title: "/prog/: Programming and Technology"
+title: "/λ/: Programming, STEM, and Academia"
-permalink: /prog
+permalink: /λ
 category: programming
 description: This is where I keep all of my programming/tech/mathematics/whatever blog posts.
 ---